selimanac/defold-daabbcc/README.md

 ### Helpers

 #### - validateTree
 Validate the tree.
+(Not documented)

 ```lua
 local tree_name = "particles" -- Name of your tree
 daabbcc.validateTree(tree_name)
 ```
 #### - rebuildTree
 Rebuild an optimal tree.
+(Not documented)

 ```lua
 local tree_name = "particles" -- Name of your tree